-There are many different reasons that people choose to conceal carry: self-defense (home, car & business), target shooting fun and competition (marksmanship competitions), hunting dangerous game like feral hogs with a handgun instead of rifle/shotgun combo.
+There are many different reasons that people choose to conceal carry: self-defense (home, car & business), target shooting fun and competition (marksmanship competitions), and hunting dangerous game like feral hogs with a handgun instead of rifle/shotgun combo.

 Concealed carry also offers peace of mind knowing you can defend yourself if needed.
 Knowing you can protect your family is important too which adds even more reason to CCW if parents feel like they need it.

-CHP vs CCW:
+CHP vs CCW

 There are typically two different types of concealed permits.
 A concealed handgun permit and a concealed carry weapons permit.